cmoro-deusto/docker-tomcat8/README.md

 [![dockeri.co](http://dockeri.co/image/dordoka/tomcat)](https://registry.hub.docker.com/u/dordoka/tomcat/)

-Ubuntu 14.04/16.04, Oracle JDK 8 and Tomcat 8 based docker container.
+Ubuntu 18.04, OpenJDK 11 and Tomcat 8.5 tag available.

+Includes:

+  - Ubuntu 18.04 Bionic
+  - OpenJDK 11
+  - Tomcat 8.5.50
+  - git, wget, curl, build-essential

+Old tags based on Oracle JDK 8 will no longer be updated due to Oracle changing licensing.

+IMPORTANT: In a future update, the latest tag will be changed and will yield bionic-8.5-openjdk11.
+So if you depend on latest, please change that and use an specific tag instead.

 # Description
 You should run this container in the background and mount the volume with your web app inside.

-Includes:

- - Oracle JDK 1.8u201
- - Tomcat 8.0.53
- - Git, wget, curl, build-essential

 The ```latest``` tag is based on Ubuntu 14.04.
 Should you prefer Ubuntu 16.04, please use the ```xenial``` tag.
+For Ubuntu 18.04 and OpenJDK11, use the ```bionic-8.5-openjdk11```.

 There's also a ```tomcat8.5``` tag, which includes: